Inter-Process Communication in Qt

 The cross-platform class QProcess can be used to start external programs as child processes, and to communicate with them.
 It provides an API for monitoring and controlling the state of the child process.
 QProcess gives access to the input/output channels of child process by inheriting from QIODevice.

-In Linux/X11 platforms, Qt provides support for session management.
+On Linux/X11, Windows and macOS, Qt provides support for session management.
 Sessions allow events to be propagated to processes, for example, to notify when a shutdown occurs.
 The process and applications can then perform any necessary operations such as save open documents.

 © 2020 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.